 Once the king rat expires, go back to Hooknose Jack and he'll allow you access to the Varrock Rat Pits, made specifically for cats.
 He'll also refer you to a certain Smokin' Joe who lives in the dwarven city of Keldagrim.

-Before you hike over to Keldagrim, make sure to get yourself a pot, weeds, and a tinderbox.
+Before you hike over to Keldagrim, make sure to get yourself a pot and weeds.
 Yes, a pot, not the other kind of pot.
 And no, you're not obtaining these items to engage in the illegal inhalation of stimulants with Smokin' Joe, who, contrary to his name, is not a chain smoker.
 You can craft a pot using your crafting skill or buy one from most general stores.
 A clump of weeds can be obtained by raking an untended farming patch.
 A tinderbox can be bought from most general stores.

 Once you have these items, there are three ways to get to Keldagrim.
-The most simple, down-to-earth, and time-tested method of transportation is your own two feet.
+The fastest way is to take the trapdoor entrance in northwest area of the Grand Exchange.
+The most down to earth and time-tested method of transportation is your own two feet.
 You can hoof it to Keldagrim, whose main entrance is in a cave northeast of Rellekka.
 However, there are also train tracks that can take you to Keldagrim.
 Stations can be found in the Dwarven Underground Pass under White Wolf Mountain and in the Dwarven Mines northeast of Falador.
-A one way ticket to Keldagrim costs 100 gp.
+A one way ticket to Keldagrim is free.
 Once you arrive, Smokin' Joe can be found to the east of the mining shop in East Keldagrim.

 Upon arrival and after the niceties, Smokin' Joe reveals the reason as to his nickname amid a large amount of hacking up mucus.
 Yuck.

 He offers you his rat smoking device but one look inside is almost enough to make you abandon the quest altogether.
 Resist the urge to run away as fast as you can and offer to make your own.
-Stuff the weeds into the pot and light it with the tinderbox.
+Stuff the weeds into the pot and light it with the tinderbox on your toolbelt.
 You will end up with a smoldering pot.
 Use the smoldering pot on the rat hole and you'll see yourself unsuccessfully try to smoke out the rats.

 Before you try again, be sure to wear your Amulet of Catspeak.
 When you use the smoldering pot on the rat hole again, your kitty chimes in with a good idea.